GavinnnTann/Bunch-of-Python-Generated-Games/README.md

 pip install -r requirements.txt
 ```

 Note: Some projects require specific packages.
-The requirements.txt file includes all necessary dependencies for running the various projects in this repository.
+Individual game files may list their specific dependencies.

 ## Usage

-Each project can be run individually by executing its Python file.
-For more complex projects like the RPG game, follow the specific instructions in the project's section.
+Each project can be run individually by executing its Python file as shown in the "How to Run" instructions for each game.
+Most games feature interactive controls and on-screen instructions.

+### Game Controls

+- **Snake Game**: Arrow keys for movement
+- **Tetris**: Arrow keys for movement and rotation
+- **RPG Game**: Text-based commands (follow in-game instructions)
+- **Battleship**: Text-based coordinate inputs (e.g., "A5", "J10")
+- **Blackjack**: Text commands for hit, stand, and betting

 ## Contributing